grandrews7/ZLab-Startup/README.md

 Make sure to change your key bindings to natural language processing

 ## WSL (Windows)
-If on window, you will have to install [WSL](https://learn.microsoft.com/en-us/windows/wsl/install) to launch a Linux VM from which you can SSH into the ZLab servers
+If on windows, you will have to install [WSL](https://learn.microsoft.com/en-us/windows/wsl/install) to launch a Linux VM from which you can SSH into the ZLab servers

 ## Update ssh config file
 Your ssh config file should be placed in `~/.ssh/config`